KohKaiSern/polishedcheats/README.md

 - Change Abilities, Nature and Shininess of a Pokémon
 - Change Gender, Moveset and Happiness of a Pokémon
 - Modify the amount of money of the Player
+- Apply status effect to a Pokemon (for Guts, Poison Heal, etc.)
+- Set the level of a Pokemon (for Nuzlocke players to fix overlevelled Pokemon)

 ## Tech Stack